mongodb/leafygreen-ui/DEVELOPER.md

 We also have a link script, such that you can test components that are in development in environments beyond Storybook.
 To do so, run `yarn run link -- [path-to-application]`.

 Note: There are some known issues using `yarn link` from yarn workspaces.
-Using Verdaccio
+Using Verdaccio, while more involved, is the more reliable and recommended approach for testing in an external project.

 ### Using a local registry (Verdaccio)